Kanishkrawatt/CPP/readme.md

 ## C++

+C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".

+The language has expanded significantly over time, and modern C++ now has [object-oriented](/Oops), generic, and functional features in addition to facilities for low-level memory manipulation.
+It is almost always implemented as a compiled language, and many vendors provide C++ compilers, including the Free Software Foundation, LLVM, Microsoft, Intel, and IBM, so it is available on many platforms.

 | C                                                                | C++                                                         |
 | ---------------------------------------------------------------- | ----------------------------------------------------------- |
 | C was developed by **Dennis Ritchie** between _1969_ and _1973_. | C++ was developed by **Bjarne stroustrup** in _1979_.       |